 Young people and future leaders play a crucial role in promoting positive change.

-Throughout their careers, young professionals will be at the centre of tackling key issues facing society today - from climate change to social inequality.
-The "voice of young professionals" is not always heard in the climate and decarbonisation debate.
+Young professionals will take centre stage throughout their careers when it comes to tackling key issues facing society today - from climate change to social inequality.
+The 'voice of young professionals' is not always heard in the climate and decarbonisation debate.

 Net Zero is one of the most important challenges of our time